EXCLUSIVE TO UNIONBANK MEMBERS

 ✓ Surgery and surgeon's fees when medically necessary

-✓ Use of operating room, recovery room, and ICU, as medically necessary.
+✓ Use of operating room, recovery room, and ICU, as medically necessary

-✓ Special modalities of treatment as medically required in emergency room care and confinement, and subject to Php 5,000 standard limit
+✓ Special modalities of treatment as medically required in emergency room care and confinement, and subject to Php 5,000 standard limit.

 "Accident" shall mean a visible, external, sudden and violent event occasioned by a physical or natural cause and occurring entirely beyond the Members' control causing damage to the health of the Member.
-Some examples of accidents covered by ER Care All-In 80 Kids are new fractures, new burns, new animal bites, and new cuts that need suturing.

 "Viral and bacterial illnesses" are diseases caused by viruses and/or bacteria.
-Some examples of viral and bacterial illnesses covered by ER Care All-In 80 Kids are Acute Upper Respiratory Tract Infection, Amoebiasis, Dengue Fever, Typhoid Fever, and Urinary Tract Infection.
+Some examples of viral and bacterial illnesses covered by ER Care All-In 80 Adults are Acute Upper Respiratory Tract Infection, Amoebiasis, Dengue Fever, Typhoid Fever, and Urinary Tract Infection.

 *Top 6 Hospitals – Asian Hospital and Medical Center, Cardinal Santos Medical Center, Makati Medical Center, St. Luke's Medical Center (QC and BGC) and The Medical City

-With a Php 80,000 benefit limit, ER Care All-In 80 Kids covers emergency cases due to accidents and viral and bacterial illnesses.
+With a Php 80,000 benefit limit, ER Care All-In 80 Adults covers emergency cases due to accidents and viral and bacterial illnesses.
 It covers expenses on outpatient and inpatient emergency care, room and board, diagnostic procedures as medically necessary during confinement, medicines as medically necessary during confinement, use of operating room, recovery room, and ICU diagnostic procedures, as medically necessary.

 2. What are considered emergency cases and accidents?